pazeshun/sound_classification/README.md

         ```bash
         $ rosrun sound_classification train.py --epoch 30
         ```
-    - You can also use `LSTM` by using Pytorch.
+    - You can also use `LSTM` supported by only Pytorch now.
+(I have to change the chainer's LSTM)
     ```bash
     $ rosrun sound_classification train_torch.py --epoch 30
     ```